Starting in a New Role…

 List #2.
 Desired Outcomes

-On this list you describe what the world would look like after a year of your making it better.
+On the Desired Outcomes list you describe what the world would look like after a year of your making it better.

 Here is where you can bring your external or fresh perspective and big picture thinking, which will establish your credibility right away.